A92 road: Route

-Starting at its junction with the M90 motorway, at the Halbeath Junction on the east of Dunfermline, it runs north east past Cowdenbeath, Lochgelly, Kirkcaldy.
+Starting at its junction with the M90 motorway, at the Halbeath Junction (junction 3 of the M90) on the east of Dunfermline, it runs north east past Cowdenbeath, Lochgelly, Kirkcaldy.
 From the Redhouse Roundabout, just north of Dysart, it heads in a much more northernly direction through Glenrothes, and then bypassing Freuchie, Ladybank and Newport-on-Tay.
-The road is a dual carriageway from the M90 to Glenrothes town centre, changing to a single carriageway as it passes through the northern side of the town, before switching back to dual carriageway north of Glenrothes (until it meets the A912 towards Perth and the A914 towards St Andrews), it reverts to a single carriageway until a few miles short of the Tay Road Bridge at Dundee.
+The road is a dual carriageway from the M90 to Glenrothes town centre, changing to a single carriageway at the Preston Roundabout, as it passes through the northern side of the town, before switching back to dual carriageway north of Glenrothes near Balfarg (i.e. until it meets the A912 towards Perth and the A914 towards St Andrews).
+Again, it reverts to a single carriageway at the New Inn roundabout, just south of Freuchie, until a few miles short of the Tay Road Bridge at Dundee.
 The section through Fife is often described as the East Fife Regional Road.

 The road then travels across the Tay Road Bridge, the A92 travels along the south of Dundee, briefly merging with other roads.
 At the Scott Fyffe Roundabout in the Craigie area of Dundee, the road continues along the east coast bypassing Monifieth, Carnoustie and Muirdrum.
 When it reaches Arbroath, it becomes the main trunk road heading north along the coast.
 Skirting Inverkeilor, the road continues as the main trunk road through Montrose and St Cyrus, before skirting Benholm and Johnshaven.
 It then enters through Inverbervie, Roadside of Kinneff and Roadside of Catterline, before passing the Fowlsheugh Nature Reserve and then reaching the outskirts of Stonehaven where the road once again becomes dual carriageway.
 From here, the A92 runs parallel with the A90 for around 2 miles.
 The road then continues past Stonehaven, Muchalls, Newtonhill, and Portlethen heading into the city of Aberdeen at the Bridge of Dee.
 The road heads in a northernly direction through Aberdeen, to the west of the city centre.
 At Persley, it turns east, heading towards Bridge of Don.
 It then heads north for about three miles, before terminating at Blackdog, where the road once again merges with the A90.

 The 16-mile section of the road from Dundee to Arbroath was upgraded to dual carriageway standard in 2005 and significantly improved both the safety of the route and the journey time between the two towns.
 Between Arbroath and Stonehaven the road is a single carriageway apart from a very short section of dual carriageway near Gourdon.
 The road returns to dual carriageway from Stonehaven heading north to Aberdeen, briefly returning to single carriageway at the Bridge of Dee, and then again returning to single carriageway between the Haudagain and Parkway roundabouts in Aberdeen.
 The remainder of the road from the Parkway roundabout to the termination point at Blackdog is dual carriageway.